ChristelleFDZ/Project_Arctic_circle_theorem/README.md

 In combinatorial mathematics, Aztec diamond of order n, is the set of all squares of square network whose centers (x,y) satisfy | x | + | y | ≤ n.

-We will work with the squares of coloured diamond in chessboard.
+We will work with the squares of colored diamond in chessboard.

-Here an example of Aztec diamond of order 1, 2, 3 and 6.
+Here is an example of Aztec diamond of order 1, 2, 3 and 6.

 (test.png) a faire
  (commentaire graphique)